badlydrawnrob/data-playground/head-first/sql/__notes__/00-appendix/00-gotchas.md

 - Order matters: (highest first: `{1.50 -> 2.00, 1.00 -> 1.50}`)
     + Or, just be more specific with your `WHERE` :)
 - If in doubt: **use `SELECT` first to check your `WHERE` statement!**

+### Speed and size

+- Always try to delete unused columns or data
+- Always add sensible limits to data types